 Please click here for the Earthquake Safety Working Group

-The program outlines a 30-year program, including 50 tasks, based on the extensive CAPSS analysis and recommendations.
+The program outlines a 30-year program of 50 tasks based on the extensive CAPSS analysis and recommendations.
 Because of the likelihood of an earthquake in the near future, the plan begins with a major effort to address our most severe problem, the likely failure of many of San Francisco’s larger soft-story apartment buildings.
 Many other plan elements are currently underway or already completed, including a study into the earthquake safety of the City’s private schools, passing administrative bulletins (found on this page) to set standards for repair and retrofit after an earthquake, aiding in the passing of the Community Safety Element (found on this page), and many other tasks.
 Please take a moment to review the timetable below.